DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Digital signatures rely on a combination of two major concepts — public key cryptography, and hashing functions
         - Digitally signed messages assure the recipient that the message truly came from the claimed sender, enforcing nonrepudiation
         - Digitally signed messages assure the recipient that the message was not altered while in transit; protecting against both malicious modification (third party altering message meaning), and unintentional modification (faults in the communication process)
         - Digital signature process does not provide confidentiality in and of itself (only ensures integrity, authentication, and nonrepudiation)
+        - Electronic signatures, prove that the signature was provided by the intended signer.
+Electronic signatures are intended to ensure that electronic records are "trustworthy, reliable, and generally equivalent to paper records and handwritten signatures executed on paper."
+An electronic signature (e-signature) is a broad term that refers to any electronic means used to indicate agreement or approval on a digital document or transaction.
+It can include various forms, such as typed names, scanned images of handwritten signatures, or click-to-sign methods.
+A digital signature is a specific type of electronic signature that uses cryptographic techniques to ensure the authenticity, integrity, and non-repudiation of a digital document or message.
 - 3.6.6 Digital Non-repudiation
     - Here non-repudiation refers to methods ensuring certainty about data origins; in general, the inability to deny
     - Non-repudiation of origin: sender cannot deny having sent a particular message